Luligu/matterbridge-zigbee2mqtt/README.md

 ## Alexa

 In the plugin config add each switch device to the lightList or outletList.
-Matterbridge uses a modified switch device type without client cluster that Alexa doesn't recognize.
+Matterbridge uses a switch device type without client cluster that Alexa doesn't recognize.

 ## SmartThings